-The UK Financial Reporting Council defines this SID role in the following way directors, and/or shareholders, to resolve significant issues.
+The UK Financial Reporting Council defines this SID role in the following way becomes critically important.
+He or she is expected to work with the chairman and other directors, and/or shareholders, to resolve significant issues.
 Boards should ensure they have a clear understanding of when the SID might intervene in order to maintain board and company stability.